xSerpentineX/BubbleBoiBot/README.md

 # Features:
 - 18 Bots per computer, all ran at the click of a .bat file.
 - Customization that makes use of the `settings.json` and the `loopAll.config` files.
-- Automated Spam that can be easily customized using the `spam.txt` file.
+- (Optional) Automated Spam that can be easily customized using the `settings.json` file.
 - Automated Drawing that can chose random or select images from the `images` folder.
 - Automated Reconnect on kick.
-- Automatic Searching for users (Joins a game, checks for a user, if user is not there, joins another game).
+- (Optional) Automatic Searching for users (Joins a game, checks for a user, if user is not there, joins another game).
 - .bat support for easier running and management.
 - An active discord community of 70+ members.
+- (Optional) Automatic Formatting that converts any fullstops (periods) into commas, so you can spam links without editing them.

 # How to install the bot: